Desert box turtle: Habitat

 The desert box turtle is endemic to the southwestern United States and northern Mexico.
 It lives in desert grasslands/shrublands and may face a drier, more severe environment compared with other box turtles in North America.
 They prefer arid, open prairie areas but have also been found in grassland regions where there is an abundance of yucca around.
 They prefer small defined areas where they can be well aware of their surroundings and the locations of their food, shelter and overwintering sites.
+Desert box turtles have relatively small home territories, and they exhibit strong site fidelity, seeming to show an affinity to the area of their hatching.